oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ## Task 3: Bind to an existing ADB

-Create a manifest file for an existing ADB leveraging the **AutonomousDatabase** Custom Resource, using its OCID to identify it:
+Create a manifest file to define a resource for an existing ADB, leveraging the **AutonomousDatabase** Custom Resource:

 ```bash
 <copy>